skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 a.
 In lieu of going through the laborious task of creating my own pre-labeled dataset of sample articles mapped to topics this dataset is already pre-labeled for me and

 b. luckily this dataset actually includes e-commerce or business-related text already.
-The item highlighted in white below *E-Commerce* or *misc.forsale* containts newsgroup comments and articles about businesses.
+The item highlighted in white below *E-Commerce* or *misc.forsale* contains newsgroup comments and articles about businesses.

 <img src="../images/post4/20topics.png" alt="WARC" title="WARC" width="425" height="500" />